Calling & Visiting Us

 Current Vaccine Availability

-Vaccine for Children 6mos – 5 years – Available
+Vaccine for 6 months – 5 years – Moderna Primary Series & Boosters Available

-Vaccine for 5-11 Years – Boosters only Available
+Vaccine for 6+ Years – Moderna Boosters Available

-You can use this tool to find a location offering primary series doses near you.
+If our clinics are not convenient for you, please use this tool to find a location offering COVID vaccine near you.

 - Pfizer-BioNTech COVID-19 Vaccine EUA Fact Sheet for Recipients and Caregivers